JaswanthR74/Data-Driven-Trivia-Night-Scoring-System/README.md

 # Data-Driven-Trivia-Night-Scoring-System

 Simple steps to open the scoring system
-1. Find the file in the github
+1. Find the file-"trivianight.html" in the github
 2. Download the file
 3. open the downloaded file in your device